 (a) verifying the information that may be entered in the Register about that individual in consequence of the notified change or for the purpose of correcting the error; or (b) otherwise ensuring that there is a complete, up-to-date and accurate entry about that individual in the Register.
-5 (4) The th (a) (b) ings that an individual may be required to do under subsection (3) are - to attend at a specified place and time; to allow his fingerprints, and other biometric information about (c) (d) himself, to be taken and recorded; to allow himself to be photographed; otherwise to provide such information as may be required by the Secretary of State.
-10 (5) inform ations under this section must not require an individual to provide nation to another person unless it is information required by the ary of State for the statutory purposes.
+5 (4) The th ings that an individual may be required to do under subsection (3) are - (a) to attend at a specified place and time; (b) to allow his fingerprints, and other biometric information about (a) himself, to be taken and recorded; 10 (c) (d) to allow himself to be photographed; otherwise to provide such information as may be required by the Secretary of State.
+10 (5) inforn ations under this section must not require an individual to provide nation to another person unless it is information required by the ary of State for the statutory purposes.
 15 (6) dividual who contravenes a requirement imposed on him by or under ction shall be liable to a civil penalty not exceeding £1,000.
-3 Invalid ity and surrender of ID cards (1) notify ations may require an individual to whom an ID card has been issued to the Secretary of State, and such other persons as may be prescribed, if he or has reason to suspect that the card has been - lost; stolen; 20 • • • damaged; (d) (e) tampered with; or destroyed.
-25 (2) cretary of State may cancel an ID card if it appears to him - (a) information; (b) that the card has been lost, stolen, damaged, tampered with or destroyed; 30 (c) that there has been a modification of information recorded in the entry in the Register of the holder of the card; (d) that another change of circumstances requires a modification of information recorded in or on the card; or 35 (e) that it is an ID card of a description of cards that the Secretary of State has decided should be re-issued.
-(3) A pers on who is knowingly in possession of an ID card without either - (a) (b) the lawful authority of the individual to whom it was issued, or 40 (b) must s the permission of the Secretary of State, surrender the card as soon as it is practicable to do so.
-40 (4) it appears to the Secretary of State that a person is in possession of - (a) (b) an ID card issued to another, an ID card that has expired or been cancelled or is otherwise invalid, and be care and has expired of been cureened of 15 outer wise invalid,
+13 Invalid ity and surrender of ID cards (1) notify ations may require an individual to whom an ID card has been issued to the Secretary of State, and such other persons as may be prescribed, if he s or has reason to suspect that the card has been- 20 (a) lost; (b) stolen; (c) damaged; (d) tampered with; or 25 (e) destroyed.
+(2) ecretary of State may cancel an ID card if it appears to him- (a) that the card was issued in reliance on inaccurate or incomplete information; (b) that the card has been lost, stolen, damaged, tampered with or destroyed; 30 (c) that there has been a modification of information recorded in the entry in the Register of the holder of the card; (d) that another change of circumstances requires a modification of information recorded in or on the card; or 35 (e) that it is an ID card of a description of cards that the Secretary of State has decided should be re-issued.
+(3) A pers son who is knowingly in possession of an ID card without either- (a) the lawful authority of the individual to whom it was issued, or (b) the permission of the Secretary of State, 40 must s surrender the card as soon as it is practicable to do so.
+(4) e it appears to the Secretary of State that a person is in possession of - (a) an ID card issued to another, (b) an ID card that has expired or been cancelled or is otherwise invalid,